dotnet/machinelearning-samples/docs/migrations/breaking-changes-1.0.0-preview.md

 # Breaking changes from ML.NET v0.11 to v1.0.0-preview impacting ML.NET Samples.md

-1.Breaking changes

-Severity    Code    Description    Project    File    Line    Suppression State

-Error    CS0234    The type or namespace name 'Data' does not exist in the namespace 'Microsoft' (are you missing an assembly reference?)
+1. Error    CS0234    The type or namespace name 'Data' does not exist in the namespace 'Microsoft' (are you missing an assembly reference?)
 BikeSharingDemand    C:\GitRepos\machinelearning-samples-v1.0.0-Preview\samples\csharp\common\ConsoleHelper.cs    6    Active